guardian/goo/README.md

 ### Preparation

-1. get Janus credentials for "frontend"
+1. get [janus](https://janus.gutools.co.uk) credentials for "frontend"
 1. cd to the "platform" directory in your terminal

 ### Deploy